Where does granite come from?

 Does granite scratch?

 Granite is very durable and can only be scratched by something harder than granite.
-Diamonds, corundum, and other pieces of granite are usually the only things that will scratch granite counter.
+Diamonds, corundum, and other pieces of granite are usually the only things that will scratch a granite counter.

 You can but it will dull your knives.
 It won't hurt the countertop.